 Short answer: Usually no.

 Long answer: Sometimes, if the teacher wants the dog there (and even then, for a maximum of two hours).
 With adults and Service Dogs, (like a guide dog for the blind) the adult is in control of the Service Dog and makes all the decisions.
-With a child, it's still basically the adult (parent) who is in charge, even though the Service Dog is for the child.
-Because even the best-trained dog just doesn't have the cognitive ability to make decisions for the child, thus an adult must be in charge.
+With a child, though, it's still basically the adult i.e. parent, who is in charge, even though the Service Dog is for the child.
+An adult must be in charge because even the best-trained dog just doesn't have the cognitive ability to make decisions for the child.
 In other words, it’s usually too much responsibility to ask a child to control a dog and tell it what to do at school, thus, as a result, most schools ask that the child leave the Service Dog at home.
 So while some teachers and principals actually bring up the idea of a Service Dog and suggest that the parents get one for the child to bring to school, there are often other circumstances (such as limited resources) where having a dog in class makes a teacher's job harder, not easier.
 We believe that a Service Dog can be a great tool, and if the teacher wants the dog there every day, or even once in a while, that's great - but if the teacher doesn't want the dog there, that's okay, too.
-Of course, with the autism spectrum in particular, there are so many different symptoms and circumstances, that it really does depend on the situation.
+Of course, with the autism spectrum in particular, there are so many different symptoms and circumstances, so it really does depend on the situation.

-Longest answer: For a more detailed answer with examples, check out our page on Service Dogs in Schools.
+Longest answer: For an even more detailed answer with examples, check out our page on Service Dogs in Schools.